 So, we’re going to start with the absolute basics of land navigation, just like our PT program and go from there.
 Map Reading is the start.
 Can you do it and do it like second nature and in the dark?
 If the answer isn’t a resounding yes, then let’s dig in and begin.

 If you don’t have access to a land navigation site or course on a military base, all is not lost, while those are preferable, it isn’t a necessity.
-However, there are plenty of military manuals, study guides and civilian orienteering clubs that will offer classes and practical exercises to get a neophyte map reader up to expert level in no time.
+However, there are plenty of military manuals, study guides and civilian orienteering clubs that will offer classes and practical exercises to get a neophyte map reader up to the expert level in no time.
 Most of them would be more than willing to help out any candidate who is aspiring to become a Special Operations member.

 When I was a cadre member at SFAS in Camp Mackall, I frequently taught that condensed block of instruction for Special Forces candidates.
 At that time, it was more of a refresher of those particular skills that candidates were already expected to know when they arrived.
 Those soldiers who came from a Ranger or Airborne, Light Infantry background were obviously quite experienced in this and were immediately engulfed with questions from fellow candidates.